 - 1. The foregoing recitals are true and correct. - 2.
-The Planning Commission finds that the proposed project is consistent with the Land Use Element and other applicable elements of the Yuba County 2030 General Plan as well as with the Yuba County Zoning Map and Development Code. - 3.
-The Planning Commission finds that the project site is physically suitable for the proposed type of development and the proposed density of development. - 4.
-The Planning Commission finds that the proposed project and the conditions under which it would be developed or maintained will promote, protect and secure the public health, safety and general welfare and will result in an orderly and beneficial development of the County.
+The Planning Commission recommends that the Board of Supervisors finds that the proposed project is consistent with the Land Use Element and other applicable elements of the Yuba County 2030 General Plan as well as with the Yuba County Zoning Map and Development Code. - 3.
+The Planning Commission recommends that the Board of Supervisors finds that the project site is physically suitable for the proposed type of development and the proposed density of development.

-- 5. The Planning Commission finds that the project, as conditioned, meets the County design and improvement standards set forth in the Yuba County Development Code. - 6.
-The Planning Commission finds that the project, as conditioned, is in compliance with the Yuba County Development Code. - 7.
-The Planning Commission finds on the basis of the whole record no substantial evidence that the project will have a significant effect on the environment and that the Mitigated Negative Declaration reflects the lead agency's independent judgment and analysis. - 8.
+- 4. The Planning Commission recommends that the Board of Supervisors finds that the proposed project and the conditions under which it would be developed or maintained will promote, protect and secure the public health, safety and general welfare and will result in an orderly and beneficial development of the County. - 5.
+The Planning Commission recommends that the Board of Supervisors finds that the project, as conditioned, meets the County design and improvement standards set forth in the Yuba County Development Code. - 6.
+The Planning Commission recommends that the Board of Supervisors finds that the project, as conditioned, is in compliance with the Yuba County Development Code. - 7.
 The project will not cause substantial environmental damage to fish and/or wildlife and their habitats, nor have the potential for adverse effect(s) on wildlife resources or the habitat upon which wildlife depends.
-A Notice of Determination will be recorded with the County Recorder and Fish and Game Filing Fees will be paid to the County Recorder.
+A Notice of Exemption will be recorded with the County Recorder. - 8.
+The Planning Commission hereby recommends to the Board of Supervisors adoption of the Tentative Subdivision Tract Map TSTM2021-0004 and Change of Zone CZ 2021-0002, incorporated by reference.

-The Planning Commission hereby adopts the Mitigated Negative Declaration and Mitigation Monitoring Plan, incorporated herein by reference and attached as Exhibit A, and approves Tentative Subdivision Tract Map 2021-0005, subject to the Mitigation Measures contained within the Mitigation Monitoring Plan and Conditions of Approval.
+The Planning Commission hereby recommends that the Board of Supervisors adopt the Mitigated Negative Declaration and Mitigation Monitoring Plan, incorporated herein by reference, and approves Tentative Subdivision Tract Map TSTM 2021-0002 and Change of Zone CZ 2021-0002; subject to the Mitigation Measures contained within the Mitigation Monitoring Plan and Conditions of Approval.

-Vuha State of Colifornia on the by the following vote.
+V 1 CO 1 CO 1 C ting of the Planning Commission of the County of, by the following vote.

-AYES: NOES: ABSENT:
+AYES: NOES: ABSENT: ABSTAIN:

-ABSTAIN:

-Yuba County Planning Commission Chairman
+Yuba County Planning Commission

+ATTEST: APPROVED AS TO FORM:

-ATTEST: Planning Commission Secretary APPROVED AS TO FORM: County Counsel
+Planning Commission Secretary County Counsel

 BY: BY:

-Page 2 of 2